LucasIBoczkowski/lucasiboczkowski.github.io/README.md

 Achievement example: Contributed to the successful processing of over 1 million rows per day from a table in a cloud architecture project, showcasing adeptness in collaborating with cross-functional teams and understanding cloud technologies for efficient data handling. </p>

 **Fiat Chrysler Automobiles — Quality and methods analyst (_July 2014 - July 2016_)**
-Defined quality indicators for the ICT area, aligned ICT processes with ITIL practices.
+<p align="justify"> Defined quality indicators for the ICT area, aligned ICT processes with ITIL practices. </p>

 **Universidad Tecnológica Nacional — Teaching assistant (_March 2012 - March 2016_)**
-Facultad Regional Córdoba.
-Subject: Software Engineering.
+<p align="justify"> Facultad Regional Córdoba.
+Subject: Software Engineering. </p>

 **JM & Asociados — IT consultant(_May 2009 - July 2014_)**
 <p align="justify"> IT process, quality and testing consultant specialized in software quality and software engineering, in several IT projects.
 Atlassian administrator. </p>